CoinOpLLC/mule/BookOfBooks.md

 ## Elevator FAQ

 **What is `deftrade`?**
-: This toolkit provides the types and methods necessary to specify financial **domain models** that are **abstract** and algebraic.
+: A toolkit that provides the types and methods necessary to specify financial **domain models** that are **abstract** and algebraic.
 We say`abstract` because models are generic across all important types, including effect types.
 Models are `algebraic` because they compose formally within an algebraic system, including laws which the algebra respects.

 **I hated algebra - why should I like algebraic domain models?**
 :  The algebraically composed `domain model` is intended to be **legible** to - and thus **directly reviewable by** - the financial market participants (domain experts) who use the applications.
 Removing an entire level-of-human-indirection makes the application development path both more agile and more robustness.